pawelczuban/pierogarnia/README.md

-# pierogarnia
+# Pierogarnia

+## How to start application?
-Run via IIS Express
+- Run via IIS Express